 In the 80’s, when I had to have $50 jeans in an assortment of designer brands, she never once said she couldn’t afford them, even though on a single mother’s salary, she couldn’t.

 She knew my love of travel even back then and although she couldn’t afford to take me, whenever I was invited to the ocean or the mountains by friend’s families, my mother would always manage to get enough money together for me to go.
-She knew she’d never get to see any of the places she painted, but she wanted me to.
+She knew she’d never get to the places she placed with brushstrokes on canvas, but she wanted me to see them.

-Growing up, I somehow never even thought of the sacrifices she made for me.
+Growing up, I somehow never considered the sacrifices she made for me.
 How she did everything to ensure I’d never wear hand-me-downs or have holes in my shoes.
 Regrettably, I punished her for not being there, for having to work all the time, for not having my father in my life.
 I took advantage of her inability to ever utter the word NO to me.

 She tried to give me the moon.

 A few years back, she paraded around proudly in her collection of “senior week” shirts, she even booked the “special” week at the beach, furious to find it was with the wrong kind of “seniors.”
-She left mad as hell, the high-school-graduating teenage “seniors” made too much noise, disturbing her 7 pm bedtime, she said.
+She left mad as hell, the high-school-graduating teenage “seniors” made too much noise, disturbing her seven pm bedtime.